dlb34/diary_application_capstone/README.md

 # Future improvements
 1. Make tickbox feature advertised better for its use
 2. have the full deployment proccess (including frontend) automated via travis CI. (as currently fetching apiId from travis then running frontend isnt best process)
+3. change diary done, dueDate etc to other variables

 Thank you!!